Williangalvani/ardupilot-kb/ArduSub/WIP/DVL-GPS integration.md

 ```
 -- This scripts handles switching between surface GPS and DVL.
--- It creates a parameter DVL_GPS_THR, which is the maximum gps_speed_accuracy
+-- It creates a parameter DVL_HDOP_THR, which is the maximum gps_speed_accuracy
 -- we accept from the GPS to use it as a source.
--- As soon as the GPS accuracy is above that value, we switch back to using the DVL
+-- As soon as the GPS HDOP is under a threshold for a sustained time,
+we switch to using its position
 -- As the DVL is much noisier than the DVL, our positioning error is that of the GPS position
 -- plus the eventual DVL drift
--- Tested on Sub 4.5-dev as of Nov 22 2023
+-- Tested on Sub 4.5-dev as of Dec 18 2023

 local PARAM_TABLE_KEY = 90
 local PARAM_TABLE_PREFIX = 'DVL_'